ryoppippi/talks/2024-11-19/slides.md

 ---
-title: 'Neovim for Frontend Developers: Boosting Your Dev with some Plugins'
+title: 'Neovim for Web Frontend Developers: Boosting Your Dev with some Plugins'
 transition: view-transition
 mdc: true
 highlighter: shiki